Swimsuit model SI Brooks Nader wears another sheer 'epic dress' for Miami runway after going viral | ExBulletin

 Swimsuit model SI Brooks Nader wears another sheer ‘epic dress’ for Miami runway after going viral

-the Sports Illustrated Swimsuit Model rocked the track over the weekend for the magazines show, which featured women of various shapes, sizes, ages and origins.
+The Sports Illustrated Swimsuit model rocked the runway over the weekend for the magazines show, which spotlighted women of various shapes, sizes, ages and backgrounds.

-Nader joined Natalie Mariduena, Katrina Scott, Kathy jacobs, along with the 13 swimming research contestants selected for the magazine’s annual open casting call, at the Mondrian Hotel South Beachs Baia Beach Club during PARAISO Miami Beach.
+Nader joined Natalie Mariduena, Katrina Scott, Kathy Jacobs, along with the 13 Swim Search prospects selected for the magazine’s annual open casting call, at the Mondrian Hotel South Beachs Baia Beach Club during PARAISO Miami Beach.

-SI Top model swimsuit Jasmine Sanders opened the track.
-Haley kalil, co-winner of Sports Illustrated’s first-ever open casting call of 2018, also made a surprise appearance.
+SI Swimsuit model Jasmine Sanders opened the runway.
+Haley Kalil, co-winner of Sports Illustrated’s first-ever open casting call in 2018, also made a surprise appearance.

 IF BROOKS NADER MODEL SWIMSUIT: 6 WAYS FOR THE STAR TO STAY FIT